tapebrief

 Keith Weiss · Morgan Stanley

-How does Workday's TCO proposition stack up against customers building solutions themselves using agentic code generation tools, particularly for additional functionality and innovations beyond core transactional systems?
+How does Workday's TCO stack up against building custom solutions in-house using code generation and agentic tools, particularly for additional functionality and innovations beyond core transactional systems?

-Management emphasized three paths to success: selling first-party agents with clear TCO, enabling customers to build via ExtendPro, or providing AI APIs on consumption basis.
-All require adherence to 'lawful' governance and security frameworks.
-Garrett added that differentiated AI solutions require three ingredients: world model of work data, deterministic business process logic, and deep embedding in business flow—capabilities only Workday possesses.
+Anil emphasized three paths to success: selling Workday's own agents with clear TCO, enabling customers to build via ExtendPro, and providing AI APIs on consumption basis.
+All require 'lawful' agents operating within security and governance frameworks.
+Garrett added that differentiated AI solutions require three ingredients: Workday's world model of work, deterministic business process logic, and deep embedding in business flows—capabilities only Workday possesses.

 Gabriella Borges · Goldman Sachs

-What gaps exist between demo performance and actual customer implementation of agentic products, and how does Workday help customers bridge those gaps?
+What gaps exist between agentic AI performance in demos versus real customer implementations, and how does Workday help customers overcome limiting factors to realize full value?

 Michael Turin · Wells Fargo Securities